astro-transients/tilepy/README.md

 - relics: Old scripts that may be useful in the future

 - examples: Example on how to use tilepy:
+    - Tiling_Observations.ipynb: Jupyter notebook calling the main functions to run tiling schedule.
-    - Tiling_Observations.py: example of a python script to run a tiling schedule.
+    - Tiling_Observations.py: example of a python script to run a tiling schedule (same content as the jupyter notebook).
 Default values works for the alertType = gw
     - config/ExampleConfig.ini includes the minimal required parameters to run a tile.
 These are
        - [observatory]
           - name: name of the observatory (it is not critical, you can use any name)